The Disappointing Truth About Wi-Fi 7

 TID-to-Link Mapping Negotiation is somewhat more widely implemented, but still far from consistent.
 Only eight routers in our test set advertise full router-client negotiation capability, which allows both ends of the connection to agree on how different categories of traffic should be distributed across available links.
 Another nine routers advertise TID-to-Link Mapping, but without negotiation, meaning the router dictates the mapping unilaterally.
 In practice, this limits the network's ability to optimize latency-sensitive or high-throughput traffic and reduces the potential benefits of MLO's multi-link flexibility.

 Of the 25 routers evaluated in this study, only three are currently Wi-Fi CERTIFIED 7.
-Certification establishes a baseline for standards compliance and interoperability, but our results show that it is neither a guarantee of a complete MLO implementation nor a reliable predictor of real-world behavior.
-Notably, the only router in our testing advertise a technically coherent implementation of alternating MLO (the Eero Max 7) is not Wi-Fi CERTIFIED 7.
+Certification establishes a baseline for standards compliance and interoperability, but our results show that it's neither a guarantee of a complete MLO implementation nor a reliable predictor that real-world behavior will match marketing claims.

 Conclusions